m-serious/m-serious.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-announcements:
-  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: False
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD student at Tongji University, advised by Prof. Gang Yan, and a visiting researcher at the University of Illinois Urbana-Champaign (UIUC), advised by Prof. [Heng Ji](https://blender.cs.illinois.edu/hengji.html), Prof. [Dilek Hakkani-Tur](https://siebelschool.illinois.edu/about/people/faculty/dilek), and Prof. [Jiaxuan You](https://cs.stanford.edu/people/jiaxuan/).
 My research is centered on pushing the boundaries of what Large Language Models (LLMs) can achieve, with a focus on building more capable, general, and responsible AI agents through advanced Reinforcement Learning.